 Bad behavior on the part of a parent, if it impacts the children, could fall under the “other factors as the court considers necessary.”
 But it is important to remember that being a bad spouse does not necessarily equate to being a bad parent.

-If you need help with a custody or visitation case in Anderson, Abbeville, Pickens or Oconee Counties of South Carolina, contact me via email at email@example.com
+If you need help with a custody or visitation case in Anderson or Abbeville Counties of South Carolina, contact me via email at email@example.com

 M. J. Goodwin